shidoosh/Python/Personal-Projects/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+## Summary
+This Python script simulates Tic-Tac-Toe.
+The Player plays against the CPU.
+The Player can select which character they want to use, X or O, and the CPU will be assigned the character the Player does not choose.
+The Player can select the difficulty of the CPU.
+The Board is updated after each turn and is outputted to the user.
+The game ends in the following two ways:
+* When the Player or CPU achieves three in a row and a winner is declared
+* If all the positions on the board are filled with neither the Player nor the CPU achieving three in a row, it is ruled as a Cat's Game
+When the game ends, the Player is prompted to play again or quit.

 ## Background
 This script was inspired by a mini exercise from Automate The Boring Stuff with Python.
 The setup was shown in the course as an example for dictionaries and their helpful use cases.